 Understanding the essence of data management

-For a start, let’s first define what does ‘managing data’ means.
+First, let’s define what ‘managing data’ means.

 - Where do your data come from, and where does it go?